ummarikram/LineOfSight/README.md

 # LINE OF SIGHT

-A beam visualization application made with GLFW that can be morphed into:
+A 2D Ray-Casting visualization made with GLFW that can be morphed into:

-* Ray Casting
-* Enemy sight in strategic games

 ### SINGLE BEAM
 ![Image of Beam](https://github.com/ummarikram/LineOfSight/blob/master/Run.gif)